EU seeks compromise with Russia over Ukraine free-trade pact

 U.S. President Barack Obama discussed the economic and trade aspects of the Ukraine crisis with German Chancellor Angela Merkel, British Prime Minister David Cameron and French President Francois Hollande at the NATO summit last week, hours after they met with Poroshenko.

-On Friday in Brussels, European Trade Commissioner Karel De Gucht will set out ways to avoid penalizing Russian exporters when he meets Russian Economy Minister Alexei Ulyukayev and Ukrainian Foreign Minister Pavlo Klimkin.
+On Friday in Brussels, European Trade Commissioner Karel De Gucht will set out ways to avoid penalising Russian exporters when he meets Russian Economy Minister Alexei Ulyukayev and Ukrainian Foreign Minister Pavlo Klimkin.

 “It is not in the EU’s interest to hamper in any way Ukraine-Russia trade,” De Gucht told reporters following the last three-way meeting, in Minsk at the end of August.